Taaitaaiger/jlrs/README.md

 to use jlrs, please read the [docs](https://docs.rs/jlrs).
 All documentation assumes you are already familiar with the Julia and Rust programming languages.

 ## Overview

 An incomplete list of features that are currently supported by jlrs:

 - Access arbitrary Julia modules and their content.
 - Call Julia functions, including functions that take keyword arguments.
 - Handle exceptions or convert them to an error message, optionally with color.
 - Include and call your own Julia code.
 - Use custom system images.
 - Create values that Julia can use, and convert them back to Rust, from Rust.
 - Access the type information and fields of such values.
 Inline and bits-union fields can be accessed directly.
 - Create and use n-dimensional arrays.
 The `jlrs-ndarray` feature can be enabled for integration with ndarray.
 - Map Julia structs to Rust structs, the Rust implementation can be generated with the JlrsCore package.
 - Structs that can be mapped to Rust include those with type parameters and bits unions.
 - Use Julia from multiple threads either directly or via Julia-aware thread pools.
 - Export Rust types, methods and functions to Julia with the `julia_module` macro.
 - Libraries that use `julia_module` can be compiled with BinaryBuilder and distributed as JLLs.

 ## Prerequisites

-Julia must be installed before jlrs can be used, jlrs is compatible with Julia 1.6 up to and including Julia 1.11.
+Julia must be installed before jlrs can be used, jlrs is compatible with Julia 1.10 and 1.11.
 If the JlrsCore package has not been installed, it will automatically be installed when jlrs is initialized by default. jlrs has not been tested with juliaup yet on Linux and macOS.

 ### Linux